 Many of the measures that we have implemented over the last several years have been motivated by our desire to maintain and promote capital efficiency, which is the cornerstone of our operational philosophy and we believe differentiates our operations from those of our industry peers.
 Our focus on capital efficiency has enabled us to deliver industry-leading returns on assets.
-Our returns on assets for the 52 week periods ended 26 December 2015, 27 December 2014 and 28 December 2013 were 14.4%, 25.9% and 29.8% respectively.
+Our returns on assets for the 53 week period ended 31 December 2016, and the 52 week periods ended 26 December 2015 and 27 December 2014 were 14.3%, 14.4% and 25.9% respectively.

 We adopt a disciplined approach to capital expenditure, managing our equipment fleet through our centralised capital procurement team.
 We are demand led in planning our inventory and our capital expenditure decisions.
 In addition, through our refurbishment facilities in Manchester, we have been able to implement measures to extend equipment life, thereby reducing our equipment replacement costs.
-Since 2010, when we opened our refurbishment centre in Manchester, the unit has grown in size and scope and in 2015 we refurbished equipment with a replacement value of approximately £3.9m for about 49% of the replacement cost, representing capital expenditure savings of c. £2.0m.
+In late 2015 we opened a new refurbishment centre in Manchester, replacing our old centre with a purpose built and planned location.
+In 2016 we refurbished equipment with a replacement value of approximately £5.3m for about 53% of the replacement cost, representing capital expenditure savings of c. £2.5m.

-Our existing hub and spoke logistics and distribution network increases the use of our asset fleet.
-The network has enabled us to increase utilisation rates by allowing our branch networks to share a floating inventory of core hire stock by efficiently moving equipment between our locations in the United Kingdom.
+Our previous hub and spoke logistics and distribution network increased the use of our asset fleet through the last few years and has now been evolved to comprise the local branches, CDCs and our National Distribution and Engineering Centre.
+Our network evolution has enabled us to increase utilisation rates by allowing our branch networks to share a floating national inventory of core hire stock by efficiently moving equipment between our locations in the United Kingdom.
 As a result, our core range of tools and equipment can be made available to our customers twenty four hours a day, seven days a week, throughout our network.
-The hub and spoke network has also enabled us to centralise our stock maintenance and repair activities, with the majority currently undertaken in 10 specialist maintenance and repair depots.
+The most recent evolution of the network has also enabled us to further centralise our stock maintenance and repair activities, with all maintenance and repair of fast moving items occurring at the NDEC, whilst maintenance and repair of larger items occurs at the CDCs.
 This has helped us to reduce offline inventory and enabled our local branches to operate with substantially lower staff and property overheads and to focus their activity on sales and customer services.
 In addition, we maintain a centralised IT system which tracks all customer, contract, equipment fleet, maintenance and stock data and enables us to improve our capital efficiency through demand forecasting, more efficient pricing and operational productivity.